Big Chutes and Trash Chutes Speed Up Construction Debris Removal

 The term “chute” comes from the French word “chuter,” which means “to fall.”
 The first chutes were used by miners in Europe in the early 1800s to transport coal and ore.

 In 1883, a company called Hulett and Company introduced a new type of chute called the “Big Chute.”
 This chute was designed to transport large amounts of ore from one level of a mine to another.
 It was made up of a series of buckets that would be emptied into an ore bin at the other end.
-These types of chutes were used for many years until they started being replaced by elevators and conveyor belts.
+These types of big chutes and trash chutes were used for many years until they started being replaced by elevators and conveyor belts.

-The origins of Big and Trash chutes can be traced back to the 18th century when they were first used in coal mines.
+The origins of Big Chutes and Trash chutes can be traced back to the 18th century when they were first used in coal mines.

 The term “chute” is an Old French word meaning “slope,” which is most likely where the word originated from.
 The term “Big Chute” was coined in the late 1800s when a steel company wanted to name their new product after a popular amusement park ride.